mikeoleary/azure-aks-bigip/README.md

     git clone https://github.com/mikeoleary/azure-aks-bigip.git

+<b>We will deploy this demo in 2 steps:</b>
+1. We will deploy the <b>infrastructure</b> which consists of Azure VNET and loadbalancer, AKS, and BIG-IP.
+2. We will deploy the <b>apps</b> onto the Kubernetes environment, including F5's CIS.

-We now need to update the file called variables.tf in the root module to reflect your own Service Principle details:
+Change directories to the infra folder.
+We will then need to update the file called variables.tf to reflect your own Service Principle details:

-    cd azure-aks-bigip
+    cd azure-aks-bigip/infra

 ... and use your favorite editor to update variables.tf, for example:

     vi variables.tf

 You want your variables.tf file to include this below.
 Obviously, replace my xxx with your SP details, and you can create your own prefix value and Azure location if you wish.
 Of course, in production, use a better password than below.